eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authentication/post-secret-401.md

 The command to encode a string as base64 is `btoa`

-**Note also that although we add an "Authorization" header, really we are trying to "authenticate" with a set of user details.**
+Although we add an "Authorization" header, really we are trying to "authenticate" with a set of user details.

 - Authorization is "do you have the right permissions"
 - Authentication is "are you who you say you are"

-## Extras
+## Additional Exercises

 - try creating a base64 Authorization header by hand, without using the "Auth" tab in Insomnia